oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

     1. Deploy/Redeploy the Transfer service

         You will now deploy your transfer service to the Oracle Backend for Spring Boot and Microservices using `oractl`.
-You will deploy into the `application` namespace, and the service name will be `testrunner`.
+You will deploy into the `application` namespace, and the service name will be `transfer`.
 If you finished lab five (Manage Saga Transactions across Microservices) you need to use the *--redeploy* option to the *deploy* command.

         Run this command to deploy your transfer service, make sure you provide the correct path to your JAR file: